 When it comes to dry, irritated skin, there may be more than one culprit at work.
 Here are some of the most common:

 Weather – Changes in weather, especially those that involve a dry climate or dry air, can leave the skin parched, red, and irritated.
 The skin’s moisture is zapped and must be replenished.

-Dry Skin Conditions – Certain dry skin conditions (like eczema) can lead to scaly, chapped, and irritated skin.
+Dry Skin Issues – Certain dry skin issues can lead to scaly, chapped, and irritated skin.